Video Game / Escape From Bug Island

 - Exactly What It Says on the Tin: The can of bug spray kills bugs.
 Especially ants.
 And yes, it works.

 - Fanservice: The Amazonian lizard women are portrayed this way (at first).
 Upon introduction the cutscene introduces the enemy type descending on Ray from the mist focused on their bodies slowing panning up revealing the stature and figure of a beach babe...

 - Freeze-Frame Bonus: The back of Ray's jacket reads "ASSSSA"

 - Future Shadowing: Half way in the game, Ray falls down from a cliff and finds himself waking up at the starting section of the game with all of his inventory carried over.
-This is never brought up after that, but Ray does put this knowledge to use and managed to save almost everyone.
+He quickly figures out he's in a time-loop and puts his knowledge to use to save almost everyone on the island.

 - Guide Dang It: See Side Quest below.